 At least 4 weeks to go.
 Then it might bloom.
 Cheers Charlie Robino

 About 60% of Charlie’s orchids are inherited from his late father, Carlo Robino, whose orchids are almost always scented.
-It is very admirable that Charlie has preserved those wonderful orchids and grow them on with gusto despite having other commitments and major interests, which include fishing, painting, music, movies, and being a handyman in general, plus accommodating some endemic ground-dwelling, well-camouflaged birds named curlews, as photographed above and also further explained in the Gallery on Page 2 of this post.
-Jane, his other significant half, has been looking after the plants during the recovery from his knee surgery.
+It is very admirable that Charlie has preserved those wonderful orchids and grow them on with gusto despite having other commitments and major interests, which include fishing, hunting, digging, gardening, travelling, painting, music, movies, and being a handyman in general, plus accommodating some endemic ground-dwelling, well-camouflaged birds named curlews, as photographed above and also further explained in the Gallery on Page 2 of this post.
+Jane Robino, his other significant half, has been looking after the plants during the recovery from his ankle surgery.
 In the process, she has been progressing much further in her interest and knowledge towards orchids.

 The rest of Charlie’s orchids have been acquired from nurseries over the years.
 There are also about 25 orchids purchased from Mr Don Mapleton, who intended to reduce the size of his orchid collection after being a grower and judge for many years, and who sold Charlie those plants on a friend’s recommendation.
 The roughly two dozen orchids were acquired over two separate occasions: the first batch was selected by Don, whereas the second was the result of Charlie’s choice.